Green Lantern: The Animated Series: Home media

 The series was released on DVD in two volumes by Warner Bros.
 Home Entertainment.
 The first volume was released on August 28, 2012 and the second volume was released on June 25, 2013.
 The entire series was released in a Blu-ray set on March 14, 2014, from Warner Archive.

 Other media

 Comic books

 A series of 15 numbered issues was published between 2011 and 2013.
 Its 32-paged debut comic, Green Lantern: The Animated Series #0 was released on November 30, 2011, written by Art Baltazar with art by Dario Brizuela.
 The first issue received mixed to positive reviews, with one reviewer giving a B+ stating it is "good kids material" and "a fun way to introduce new readers, especially younger readers, to the Green Lantern universe without having to worry about the violence level".
 The issue gathered a high sales debut, with an approximate 13,500 copies sold.
 A story from one of the issues was included in the DC Nation 2012 Free Comic Book Day comic.
+Similar with the DC Animated Universe where original characters like Harley Quinn, Renee Montoya and Livewire transitioned into the mainstream DC Universe, Razer and Aya were also integrated into the mainline continuity.